guhan/zerotociso/docs/CABLES.md

 # Cables

 ## Key Concepts
-- baseband: only transmit a single singal at one time
+- baseband: only transmit a single signal at one time
 - broadband: mutliple signals simultaneously

 ## Notation